 Never accept a complete denial of your claim for “insufficient coverage.”

 If the at-fault driver doesn’t have enough coverage to pay your injury costs, the insurance company should immediately “tender policy limits,” meaning they should hand over all the available coverage, even though it’s not enough to cover all your damages.

 Similarly, if several people are injured in a crash, there might not be enough money to go around.

 The insurance company may file an “interpleader” action with the court, essentially asking the court to decide how to divide the available funds among the injured claimants.

 While not strictly a denial, you could end up with nothing if your injuries are not as severe as the other victims.
 You’ll need an attorney to argue for you in court and convince the judge why your claim should take priority over others.

 Professional Help and Advice

 Your claim may be denied for a legitimate reason, but don’t take the adjuster’s word for it.
-Whether you reside in a no-fault insurance state, or a traditional fault state, if you feel your claim was wrongfully denied, you should seek the counsel of an experienced personal injury attorney in your area.
+Whether you reside in a no-fault insurance state or a traditional fault state, if you feel your claim was denied wrongfully, you should meet with an experienced personal injury attorney to discuss your claim.

-Most reputable attorneys won’t charge any fee for an initial office consultation, and if your case goes forward, you won’t have to pay anything unless the attorney settles your claim or you win a verdict in court.
+Most attorneys won’t charge car accident victims for their initial consultation.
+If your case goes forward, you won’t have to pay anything unless the attorney settles your claim or you win a verdict in court.